Configure SSL for External HTTP Traffic to and from Tableau Server

 You can choose to passphrase-protect the key file.
 The passphrase you enter during configuration will be encrypted while at rest.
 However, if you want to use the same certificate for SSL and SAML, you must use a key file that is not passphrase protected.

 A certificate chain file is required for Tableau Desktop on the Mac.
-In some cases, a certificate chain file may be required for Tableau Mobile.
-For example, if you are using a self-singed certificate or if you are generating certificates with an internal certificate authority, then you may need a certificate chain for Tableau Mobile.
 The chain file is a concatenation of all of the certificates that form the certificate chain for the server certificate.
 All certificates in the file must be x509 PEM-encoded and the file must have a

-For multiple host names or sub-domains, Tableau Server supports wildcard certificates.
+For multiple sub-domains, Tableau Server supports wildcard certificates.

 Note: If you plan to configure Tableau Server for single-sign on using SAML, see About the certificate and key files in the SAML requirements to help determine whether to use the same certificate files for both SSL and SAML.